2212-fec1-iron-man/iron-man/README.md

 **At the top of q&a session, there is a search bar that can be used to search for questions,**

-**it will start rendering questions once the user has typed in three characters.**
+**It will start rendering questions once the user has typed in three characters.**

 <img src="https://recordit.co/qtoHuquys3.gif" width="700">